IBM/cp4ba-labs/22.0.2/Document Processing/Readme.md

 ## Download
 > Lab documentation - needed to run lab.
 >
-> Download the two Zip files these will used in the lab.
+> Download the three Zip files these will used in the lab.
 Unzip the files on your laptop